Chapter 1 of the book Demons, Heroes and Fortune Cookies

 His swell of anxiousness conjures up a mutter of a word drowned in neglect, indicating the incomplete distillation of doubt that remained within his voice.

-He waits again as he did before for a reply.
-However, much like every night, the re-runs dominated El's attempt to communicate with his dad.
+He waits as he did many nights before for a reply.
+However, much like every night, the re-runs dominated El's attempt to connect with his dad.

-Repositioning himself between his father and the television, El discovers his dad sleeping.
+Repositioning himself between his father and the television, El discovers his dad sound asleep.
 The consistency of his father's habits lead him to hypothesize the possibility of television having a direct impact in the flat lining of brain activity.

 "Dad?"
 El attempts again.